morzan1001/Kiosk/README.md

 I kept adding new features to this project and changing others.
 To make my life a little easier, especially with the database, I used [alembic](https://alembic.sqlalchemy.org/en/latest/).
 Alembic is not necessary to run the program or to develop for it but to make changes on an existing dataset it is great.

 To use alembic, `alembic init alembic` must be called once.
-This creates a directory with the name “almenic” in which the database revisions and configs are stored.
+This creates a directory with the name “alembic” in which the database revisions and configs are stored.
 In addition, an `alembic.ini` is placed in the root directory.
 In this ini, the database location can be specified as follows:

 ```ini
 sqlalchemy.url = sqlite:///src/database/kiosk.db